DeepakArora76/nativescript-dna-netservices-ns-6.0/README.md

 );
 ```

-#### getCellularIpAddress:
-Provides a cellular IPv4 address one assigned by a cellular carrier.
+**getCellularIpAddress**: Provides a cellular IPv4 address one assigned by a cellular carrier.
 It's not a public IP address.
 ```javascript
 NetworkMonitorService.getCellularIpAddress().subscribe(
   ipAddr => console.info(ipAddr),